Lyme Disease: The Disease & Vaccine

 During the second stage, the Borrelia bacteria spread throughout the body over several days to weeks.
 Symptoms of the second stage may include:

-About 60 of 100 people who are not treated for Lyme disease will develop arthritis in one or more large joints (e.g., knee) within weeks to months of infection.
-In untreated people, the arthritis may take years to resolve.
+About 60 of 100 people who are bitten by infected ticks but not treated for Lyme disease will develop arthritis in one or more large joints (e.g., knee) within weeks to months of infection.
+The arthritis that occurs in untreated people may take years to resolve.

-Most people recover from Lyme disease after being treated for 2 to 4 weeks with oral antibiotics.
-Even after treatment, some people will experience prolonged symptoms, including fatigue, body aches, or difficulty thinking.
-These prolonged symptoms are referred to as post-treatment Lyme disease syndrome (PTLDS).
+Most people recover from Lyme disease after two to four weeks of treatment with oral antibiotics.
+Some people will experience prolonged symptoms of fatigue, body aches, or difficulty thinking even after receiving treatment.
+These prolonged symptoms are referred to as “post-treatment Lyme disease syndrome” (PTLDS).
 Its cause is currently unknown, but similar symptoms have been reported following viral infections, including SARS-CoV-2, Ebola virus, and dengue virus.
-People with PTLDS may be able to be treated for specific symptoms to be more comfortable, but no specific treatment is available for the overarching condition.
+Symptoms of PTLDS may be able to be treated, but no specific treatment is available for the overarching condition.

 The vaccine

-Currently, no vaccines are available to prevent Lyme disease in the U.S. In 1998, a Lyme disease vaccine, LYMERix, was approved for use in the U.S. While the vaccine was safe and effective at preventing Lyme disease, people had concerns about its safety and the vaccine was not recommended for large groups of people.
-As such, the company stopped making it in 2002.
+Currently, no vaccines are available to prevent Lyme disease in the U.S. In 1998, a Lyme disease vaccine, LYMErix, was approved for use in the U.S. The vaccine was safe and effective at preventing Lyme disease, but people had concerns about its safety and the vaccine was not recommended for large groups of people.
+As such, it was not used by large numbers of people, and the company stopped making it in 2002.

 How is the Lyme disease vaccine made?